Phi Beta Kappa

 Eta Sigma Phi: Classics honorary society for students who have taken at least two courses in the Classics Department with a B or better average and who are enrolled in an additional classics course.

 Lambda Alpha: Honorary society for anthropology majors and minors.
-Student must have completed at least four anthropology courses, have at least a 3.2 average in anthropology, have at least a 3.0 average overall, and be in the top 35 percent of his or her graduating class.
+Student must have completed at least four anthropology courses, be a junior anthropology major or minor, have at least a 3.5 average in anthropology, have at least a 3.33 average overall, and be in the top 35 percent of his or her graduating class.

 Omicron Delta Epsilon: This organization is the national economics honorary society.
 Students can be considered for membership once they have achieved the following: Taken at least four courses in Economics, including two Introductory Economics courses (101 and one course from those numbered 201-239), and the two Intermediate Theory courses (243 and 245).
 Achieved a grade point average of 3.2 or above in the major, and 3.1 or above overall.